 Some injuries to the nervous system can cause damage that is not evident until 24 to 48 hours after the injury occurs.
 Longterm damage is usually caused by swelling or internal bleeding of the vessels in the brain.
 Strokes caused by clogged arteries or high blood pressure are rare in pets.

-In addition to the effects of injuries, nervous system disorders can include birth defects, infections and inflammations, poisoning, metabolic disorders, nutritional deficiencies, degenerative diseases, or cancer.
+In addition to the effects of injuries, nervous system disorders can include birth defects, inherited disorders, infections and inflammations, poisoning, metabolic disorders, nutritional deficiencies, degenerative diseases, cancer, or unknown causes.

 Most birth defects, often called congenital disorders, are obvious at birth or shortly after.
 Some genetic diseases cause the neurons to degenerate slowly and irreversibly in the first year of life.
 In other inherited diseases, such as epilepsy, the animal may not show any signs for 2 to 3 years.

 Infections of the nervous system are caused by specific viruses or microorganisms.
-Other inflammations such as certain types of meningitis can be caused by the body’s own overactive immune system.
+Other inflammations, such as certain types of meningitis, can be caused by the body’s own overactive immune system.
 These are known as autoimmune disorders.
 Various chemicals can cause a toxic reaction in the nervous system.
 These include certain pesticides and herbicides, rat poisons, antifreeze, and sedatives.
+High doses of certain types of medication can also be toxic to the nervous system.
 Botulism, tetanus, and tick bites, as well as coral and tiger snake venom, can also affect the nervous system and cause paralysis.